 How to Declutter Your Home

-1. Work on One Room at a Time
+1. Work on One Room or Closet at a Time

-It’s easy to feel discouraged when you know that you have an entire home full of clutter that needs cleaning and organizing.
-However, try not to think of it like that because it’ll only cause you to put the process of decluttering off for more days.
+It’s easy to feel discouraged when you know that your entire home is full of clutter that needs cleaning and organizing.
+However, try not to think of it that way because it will only cause you to put off the process of decluttering.

-Instead, think about how you’ll tackle one room first before you begin working on another.
-For example, you may want to focus on the living room before any other room in the home because it’s the first room people see when they walk through the front door.
+Instead, think about how you’ll tackle one room before working on another.
+For example, you may want to focus on the living room first because it’s the first room people see when they walk through the front door.
+Then you can focus on the bedrooms, laundry room, garage, playroom, pantry, utility room, bathrooms, basement, attic, etc.

 Carve out enough time